 Not really.
 While you’re welcome to change your bill’s due date with most issuers to make it more convenient, it won’t affect the current cycle’s grace period.

 Translation?
-It won’t grant you any extra breathing room right now.
+Changing your due date won’t grant you any extra breathing room right now.

 If you have specific questions about your situation and due dates, we recommend checking with your card issuer directly.